We Deployed on a Friday. Here's What Happened Next.

 });

-We discovered the issue at 7:15 PM — not from monitoring, but because a user emailed support saying their password reset link never arrived.
+We discovered the issue at 7:15 PM.
+Not from monitoring.
+A user emailed support saying their password reset link never arrived.
 Support checked three more accounts.
 Same story.
 Someone pinged me.
 I checked the logs.
-My stomach dropped.
+Stomach dropped.

 "Emails have been failing since 4:47 PM.
 That's two hours and twenty-eight minutes of silent failure, approximately 1,400 undelivered notifications, and zero alerts fired."

 Here's where it got worse.
-Our "rollback" procedure was: SSH into the box, pull the previous Docker image tag, run docker-compose up again.
-Thirty seconds, right?
+Our rollback procedure was: SSH into the box, pull the previous Docker image tag, run docker-compose up again.
+Thirty seconds.

 Except the previous image tag was latest.
 We hadn't been tagging images with commit SHAs.
-The "previous" image was whatever had been in the registry before the build — which turned out to be a build from three weeks ago that had a different database migration state.
+The "previous" image was whatever had been sitting in the registry before this build, which turned out to be a build from three weeks ago with a different database migration state.
+I'll pause there so you can appreciate that sentence.

 OUR "ROLLBACK" PROCESS